Burayr: Ottoman period

+During the 17th and 18th centuries, the area of Burayr experienced a significant process of settlement decline due to nomadic pressures on local communities.
+The residents of abandoned villages moved to surviving settlements, but the land continued to be cultivated by neighboring villages.

 In 1838, Edward Robinson found that Burayr was "a flourishing village forming a sort of central point in the plain..
 [It had] a large public well, at which camels were drawing water by means of a sakia, or water wheel with jars..."
 He further noted it as a Muslim village, located in the Gaza district.